|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 CERN PD - World Wide Web - The world's first HTTP/HTML browser

 Berners-Lee writes and then presents the world's first application to browse the proposed web of documents and the first "web server" to deliver those documents.
 In the years before Berners-Lee had already thought out URIs (uniform resource identifiers) and URLs (uniform resource locators), HTML (hypertext markup language) and HTTP (hypertext transfer protocol).
-Both WorldWideWeb (the browser) and CERN httpd (http daemon, the server) run only on NEXTSTEP and NEXT machines, the black cubic luxury computers, courtesy of Steve Jobs and affordable only to "well endowed by a state" research institutions.
+Both WorldWideWeb (the browser) and CERN httpd (http daemon, the server) run only on NEXTSTEP and NEXT machines, the black cubic luxury computers, courtesy of Steve Jobs and affordable only to "well endowed by the state or rich private sponsors" research institutions.

 SCO's archive probably - SCO XENIX's startup screen

 Only routine stuff happens at TinyTalk.
 Its employees install cracked copies of SCO's Xenix OS package from 27 floppy discs on one i286 16-bit and one i386 32-bit PC, a Compaq-Deskpro-386-clone, and A/UX on the Macintosh SE/30.
 Xenix proves to be to cumbersome, expensive to operate and slow for everyday programming jobs and is soon replaced with Coherent on file servers while all 3 workstations revert to DOS and Mac OS.